Indien (1777)

-Indien, often L'Indien, was a frigate built for the U.S. Commissioners in France – Benjamin Franklin, Silas Deane, and Arthur Lee – to a design by the French naval architect Jacques Boux.
-She was laid down early in 1777 by a private shipyard in Amsterdam and launched in February 1778.
-Apparently she was built with the scantlings and lines of a small 74-gun Third Rate ship of the line but was a frigate in construction.
-In 1780 the Duke of Luxembourg chartered her to the navy of South Carolina and she sailed as South Carolina.
+Indien was a 40-gun frigate ordered by American diplomats in France Benjamin Franklin, Silas Deane, and Arthur Lee.
+Designed by shipwright Jacques Boux, she was laid down in early 1777 at a private shipyard in Amsterdam and launched in November 1777.
+Built with the scantlings and lines of a small 74-gun ship of the line, she was constructed as a frigate.
+In 1780, the Duke of Luxembourg chartered her to the South Carolina State Navy, which renamed her South Carolina.

-Her armament consisted of 28 Swedish long 36-pounder guns on her main deck, and 12 long 12-pounders on her forecastle and her quarterdeck.Perhaps her greatest significance is that the marine architect Joshua Humphreys studied her sleek hull and used her lines in designing the United States Navy's first frigates, especially USS Constitution and USS Constellation.
+Her armament consisted of 28 Swedish 36-pounder long guns on her main deck, and 12 12-pounder long guns on her forecastle and quarterdeck.
+In December 1782, she was captured by the Royal Navy in the Battle of the Delaware Capes.
+The British did not take her into service, and she disappears from historical records after 1783.
+Perhaps her greatest significance is that the marine architect Joshua Humphreys studied her sleek hull and used her lines in designing the United States Navy's first frigates, especially USS Constitution and USS Constellation.

 Construction history

-In 1777, Continental Navy officer John Paul Jones sailed for the Kingdom of France, hoping to assume command of Indien; however, prior to his arrival, financial difficulties and opposition from the still-neutral Dutch Republic, under pressure from the Kingdom of Great Britain, had forced the commissioners to sell the frigate to King Louis XVI.
+In 1777, Continental Navy officer John Paul Jones sailed for the Kingdom of France, hoping to assume command of Indien; however, prior to his arrival, financial difficulties and opposition from the still-neutral Dutch Republic had forced the commissioners to sell the frigate to King Louis XVI under British diplomatic pressure.

 For over three years the ship remained idle while several American and European agents schemed to obtain her.
-Finally, on 30 May 1780 the King granted her to the Duke of Luxembourg, who simultaneously chartered her to South Carolina, represented by Commodore Alexander Gillon of the South Carolina Navy, for a quarter-share of her prizes.
+Finally, on 30 May 1780 the King granted her to the Duke of Luxembourg, who simultaneously chartered her to South Carolina, represented by Commodore Alexander Gillon of the South Carolina State Navy, for a quarter-share of her prizes.
 Gillon renamed the frigate South Carolina.